OPCFoundation/UA-CloudDashboard/README.md

 # UA Cloud Dashboard
-A cloud-based, dockerized dashboard for displaying OPC UA PubSub telemetry data, read directly from an Azure IoT Hub or from an MQTT broker.
+A cross-platform OPC UA cloud dashboard reference implementation leveraging MQTT.
+It runs in a Docker container and displays OPC UA PubSub telemetry data, read directly from an MQTT broker or Azure EventHub/IoT Hub.
 It supports both JSON and binary payloads as well as OPC UA Complex Types decoding.

 ## Installation